Abiaina/PeoplePowerProductToPolitics/ProductToPolitics/README.md

 - Unpaired tags in the front end and displaying objects with a view/text tag will cause errors.
 - Test out code on expo.snack.io to help debug as well
 - Be aware that Expo is a framework for react native, it does not support all the react native libraries.
+-SDK 29 on android QR Code scanner to start running app does not work.
+After you do npm start select email/text project link and you can open the email link with expo on Andrio phones (Galaxy S7/S8)